jparraporcar/s2e-backend/README.md

     ```
     npm install
     ```
-    4. Environmental variables are defined in a env.ts file in the root directory, as shown below:
+    4. Environment variables are to be defined in a env.ts file in the root directory, as shown below:

     ```
     export const envVars = {